Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

-Since RNNs have a larger number of parameters than FFNNs when the numbers of neurons are fixed, we also tested the accuracy of them under the fixed number of parameters.
-The results still showed a superiority of the RNN, which is implied not to be simply caused by the richness of parameters(Appendix).
+Since RNNs have a larger number of parameters than FFNNs when the numbers of neurons are fixed, we also tested their accuracy under a fixed number of parameters.
+The results still indicated the superiority of the RNN, implying that the superiority is not simply caused by the richness of parameters (see Appendix D).